ctalar/EE406/03_design_examples/examples/08_example.md

 | fT     | 9.74 (GHz) | 12.84 (GHz) | gm/CGG/2/pi|

 Why are the caps so off ? <br>
-Even if our cap definitions were incorrect since the LUT's values are extracted from SPICE, the SPICE values should match?<br>
+Even if our cap definitions were incorrect since the LUT's values are extracted from SPICE, the SPICE values should match!<br>
 Is this a modeling issue related to the number of fingers we use?

 #### Xschem/NGspice simulation with the transistors having ng=1